Deekshahanda/Chemicalconversations/research-assessment.md

 Submission number (1-4): 1

-Project GitHub repository URL:
+Project GitHub repository URL:https://github.com/Deekshahanda/D2MChemicalconversations.git

-Filename of manuscript .qmd:
+Filename of manuscript .qmd: HandadD2Mfinal.qmd

-Filename of knitted .pdf:
+Filename of knitted .pdf: HandadD2Mfinal.pdf

 ## AI Statement

-Describe whether and how you used AI/LLMs when completing this project:
+Describe whether and how you used AI/LLMs when completing this project: *I used google AI studio to assist with structuring my R Markdown document, debugging errors (e.g., duplicate chunk labels or syntax error), and ensuring my data processing met project objectives.
+AI also helped with best practices in data wrangling, visualization, and markdown formatting.
+However, all final decisions, code execution, and interpretations were my own.
+AI was used as a learning aid, not a substitute for my work.*

-Optionally (for engagement points) reflect on your use of AI:
+Optionally (for engagement points) reflect on your use of AI: AI does help with making a project less intimidating. *It's like a person there to answer all your questions without the fear of disturbing people or social anxiety.
+Additionally, it can help you find issues with your conceptual error, not by telling you so, but by reporiducing your mistakes in it's answer.
+However, there is a downside, if used blindly it can make mistakes and cost students grades they would've gotten without the AI.*